Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Introduction

 \section{Introduction}

-In the presence of heterogeneous data, where randomly rotated objects fall into multiple underlying categories, it is challenging to simultaneously synchronize the objects and classify them into clusters.
-A motivating example is the 2D class averaging in cryo-electron microscopy single particle reconstruction~\cite{frank2006,singer2011viewing,zhao2014rotationally}.
-It aims to cluster images taken from similar viewing directions, rotationally align and average those images in order to denoise the experimental data.
-Joint clustering and synchronization is an emerging area that connects community detection~\cite{abbe2017community, fortunato2010community, newman2003structure,abbe2015exact, hajek2016achievinga, hajek2016achievingb} and synchronization~\cite{singer2011angular,boumal2016nonconvex, gao2019multi}.
+In the presence of heterogeneous data, where randomly rotated objects fall into multiple underlying categories, it is often challenging to simultaneously synchronize the objects and classify them into clusters.
+This gives rise to the joint problem of clustering and synchronization considered in this work, which is an emerging area that connects community detection~(clustering)~\cite{abbe2017community, fortunato2010community, newman2003structure,abbe2015exact, hajek2016achievinga, hajek2016achievingb} and synchronization~\cite{singer2011angular,boumal2016nonconvex, gao2019multi} as two fundamental problems in data science.
 Recently, several works discussed simultaneous classification and mapping (alignment)~\cite{bajaj2018smac,lederman2019representation} and proposed different models and algorithms.
 In~\cite{bajaj2018smac}, the authors addressed simultaneous permutation group synchronization and clustering via a spectral method with rounding and used the consistency of the mapping for clustering.
-In~\cite{lederman2019representation}, the authors noticed that both rotational alignment and classification are problems over compact groups and proposed a harmonic analysis and semidefinite programming based approach for solving alignment and classification simultaneously.
+In~\cite{lederman2019representation}, the authors noticed that both rotational alignment and classification are problems over compact groups and proposed a harmonic analysis and semidefinite programming~(SDP) based approach for solving alignment and classification simultaneously.

+A motivating example of the joint problem is the 2D class averaging step for cryo-electron microscopy~(cryo-EM) image denoising~\cite{frank2006,singer2011viewing,zhao2014rotationally}~(see Figure~\ref{fig:cryo_intro}).
+Given a collection of single particle images with unknown viewing directions~(views), it first clusters them into different groups such that images within each cluster have similar views and are almost identical up to in-plane rotational alignments, then it denoises by rotationally aligning and averaging images for each cluster.
+Usually, the raw images obtained in practice are extremely noisy, which poses a great challenge on the robustness of any algorithms for 2D class averaging.